MaxiGames/MaxiGames.js/DEVELOPING.md

 ## Commands and Events

-Each command and event is put in a separate file, which exports a `MyCommand` or a `MyEvent` respectively.
+Each command and event is put in a separate file, which exports an `MGCommand` or `MGEvent` respectively.

 Commands go in `src/commands/`, and events go in `src/events/`.
-When adding a new command/event, remember to update `src/commands/index.ts`/`src/events.index.ts` to include the new event in the exported object/array.

 After updating the name of a command/adding a new command, remember to run `npm run deploy-commands` to push the changes.